aaikedw/fada-import-specs/FADA-import-specs-new.md

 Similar to metadata inspector/editor under 4.3 but including all fields from the dataset table (e.g. abstract/description) and the new ones described under 2.3.

 ### 6.2 Synchronise data with BioFresh species register
-As a “final calculation” function, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
+As a final step in the resource job, there is a need for synchronising the data imported into the FADA database/schema with the BioFresh species register table.
 In addition to the requirements needed for updating the biofresh_key tables, this also requires an overview of the updated “original combinations”*.
 In contrast to the species and synonyms, which are stored in a specific table, there is no separate table for these “original combinations”.
 A list has to be constructed by combining the information from the following fields; original_genus, declension_species or species (if the former is empty), year and author.

+As mentioned under 2.4, for new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).

+This will likely require an interface for validating the changes; (a) accept/ignore/link to existing for new entries, (b) check exact matches and accept to update “name source” to FADA, and (c) check phonetic matches and update name from FADA/add FADA name and keep name from register as synonym.

+#### FADA data compared to data in the BioFresh register
+Checking which entries are new, deleted and updated is similar to the process for the “preview” for importing data into the FADA database (The “Imported data compared to data in the database tables” section under 4.5 and 5.6), with the exception that it should additionally consider the “original combinations” as mentioned above.
+Matching between the entries in FADA and the register (register.biofreshspeciesregistry) can be done based on the biofresh_key and register_id (link established in the register_to_fada table).

+For “original combinations”, their presence in the register can be checked using two methods;
+1) by looking for entries where the register_id of the corresponding (accepted) species is stored in the relatedname_id field and the taxonomicstatus_id is set to 4 (which can only the case for 1 entry) or
+2) based on name matching (using original_genus + species/declension_species on the side of FADA and genus + specificEpithet on the side of the register).
+Original combinations are not (and cannot be) directly linked to FADA through the register_to_fada table, but instead resolve through the accepted species by storing the corresponding register_id in the relatedname_id field and get a taxonomicstatus_id=4.
+So, if an original combination cannot be found in the register, a new entry is created and and linked to the accepted name in the register.

 * Original combinations are “previously accepted species name” which have become “objective synonyms” because the species has been moved to another Genus.
 In the Halacaridae example file, the species “Halacarellus hyrcanus (Viets 1928)” has as original combination “Caspihalacarus hyrcanus Viets 1928”.
 For some reason, these names are not stored in the synonym table, but are only referenced through a taxonID in the species table

-[Sylvain-10/8/15] A pseudo algorithm would be greatly welcome.
-[Note Aaike] to be double checked with Michel

-### Evaluation for the sync with register data.
-The data in the register schema (register.biofreshspeciesregistry) cannot be linked to original combinations because they are not stored as concepts in the fada schema. (no special table or view).
-However we could check that a species has an original combination and create a record in the register table that will linked to it's accepted name record in the register table.
-So if for an accepted species in the fada species table we find the same species in the register table.
-If the species found in the fada table has an original combination we try to find it in the register table.
-If the original combination cannot be found we can create it in the register and link it to the accepted name in the register.

-As mentioned under 2.4, for new species names added to the FADA database, their presence in the BioFresh species register needs to be checked (as this register can be populated through other sources) based on the group and species name matching (both exact and phonetic).

-This will likely require an interface for validating the changes; (a) accept/ignore/link to existing for new entries, (b) check exact matches and accept to update “name source” to FADA, and (c) check phonetic matches and update name from FADA/add FADA name and keep name from register as synonym.

 ### 6.3 Synchronise the staging database with the production database
 In parallel to the developments of the FADA import tools, we will work out a solution to improve the synchronisation/replication of the staging database (for both the DPIT and FADA import tool) with the production database.
 If successful, we will provide the code to trigger the synchronisation for use with the “sync prod DB” button in the general interface.

 Note: this is not strictly part of the specifications.
 The production database synchronisation is indeed handled manually, nevertheless we are still looking (internally) for a better staging - sync setup to handle the database at Belspo and Gulledelle, and were wondering if the PostgreSQL replication functionality would be useful…

-Actually we should implement our initial agreement with BelSPO namely that we should have a 'staging' app using a 'staging' db.
+The ideal situation would be to set up a staging environment at the BBPF servers at BelSPO, however, we will first explore to set up such an environment at the BEDIC servers at Gulledelle.

-When staging DB is ready for prod then Julien only has to
+The advantage of the former option is that once the staging DB is ready for production, the BBPF system administrator only has to
 - delete the prod db
-- change the name of the staging DB to prod DB
+- change the name of the staging db to prod db
-- prepare a new staging DB using any of those
-     a) eventually just create a shell empty DB we would do refill part
-     b) make a copy of the prod DB into a new staging DB.
-This requires more time and this is why a simple renaming is easier for the staging -> production step but we can take more time for creating a staging DB.
+- prepare a new staging db by copying of the prod db into a new staging db.
+Copying first and using this db for production is also possible, but as this requires more time, a simple renaming is easier for the staging -> production step, while the time it takes to copy the database should be less of an issue when rebuilding the staging database.